goshiphq/goship-cms/content/blog/volume-ltl-freight-when-use-it.md

 ---
-keywords: "LTL freight, freight volume "
+keywords: volume LTL freight, what is volume LTL freight, LTL mode
 author: GoShip Admin
 title: What Is Volume LTL Freight and When Can You Use It?
 intro: >-